vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ### Battery powered decorations

-There are multiple smart hardware device combinations possible to change battery powered decorations .
+There are multiple smart hardware device combinations possible to change battery powered decorations.
 Here are some examples.

-#### Examples
+#### Example 1: battery-to-USB + smart USB adapter + 5V-adapter

 An example of a battery powered light is a garland with lights above the door.
 Automated with a battery-to-usb set (a.k.a. battery eliminator/replacement), a smart usb adapter and a 5V-adapter.
 With the smart USB-adapter you can activate each port individually.